TrueBlocks/trueblocks-khedra/book/src/user_man/introduction.md

 # Introduction

-Blockchains are long running-processes that are continually creating new data.
-For this reason, any process that wishes to watch, monitor, or index a blockchain must also be long running.
+Blockchains are long running-processes that continually create new data (in the form of blocks).
+For this reason, any process that wishes to monitor, index, or access data from a blockchain must also be long running.

 **Khedra** is such a long-running process.

-Because we beleive that blockchains were intended to decentralize and make permissionless not only the data but also *access to the data*.
-We beleive blockchains must be run locally--by end users.
-This is the only way to ensure that the end user--the people at the very edge of the system--can not only see that data, but also verify that it's correct.
+In order to remain decentralized and permissionless, blockchains must be "freed" from the stranglehold of large data providers.
+One way to do that is to help people run blockchain nodes locally.
+However, as soon as one does that, one learns that blockchains are not very good databases.
+This is for a simple reason, they lack an index.

-TrueBlocks (of which **Chifra** and **Khedra** are a part) is a set of tools that helps users who are running their own blockchain nodes to make better use of the data.
-It works by indexing the data, and then by providing tools (including a built-in binary cache) to use that data in a variety of ways.
+TrueBlocks Core (of which **chifra** and **khedra** are a part) is a set of command-line tools, SDKs, and packages that help users who are running their own blockchain nodes make better use of the data. **Khedra** indexes and monitors the data. **Chifra** helps access the data providing various useful commands for exporting, filtering, and processing on-chain activity.

-Of primary importance are:
+Of primary importance in the design of both systems are:

-- speed
-- permisionless access
-- accuracy
-- depth of detail
-- ease of use
+- **speed** - we cache nearly everything
+- **permisionless access** - no servers, no API keys, you run your own infrastructure
+- **accuracy** - the goal is 100% off-chain reconciliation of account balances and state history
+- **depth of detail** - required to enable 100% accurate reconciliations
+- **ease of use** - so shoot us - this one is hard

+*Enjoy!*

+Please help us improve this software by providing any feedback or suggestions.
+Contact information and links to our socials are available [at our website](https://trueblocks.io).